Medically reviewed on Nov 6, 2018

 Ischemic colitis occurs when blood flow to part of the large intestine is reduced or blocked.
-The two main arteries that supply blood to the colon are the superior mesenteric artery and the inferior mesenteric artery.
+The condition can affect any part of the colon but is most common in the upper left segment.

 Signs and symptoms of ischemic colitis can include:

 - Pain, tenderness or cramping in your belly, which can occur suddenly or gradually

 - Bright red or maroon blood in your stool or, at times, passage of blood alone without stool

 - A feeling of urgency to move your bowels